aurora.transfer_function.weights package

 Compute the EDF Weights

 Development Notes: The data covariance matrix s and its inverse h are iteratively recomputed using fewer and fewer observations.
-However, the edf is also computed at every iteration but doesn’t seem to use any fewer observations.
-Thus the edf weights change as use drops, even for indices that were previously computed … TODO: Could that be an error?
+The edf_weights are also computed at every iteration (but for all data points).

 Parameters: